fosdickio/pixel-art-editor/README.md

 # Pixel Art Editor

-Pixel Art Editor is a a pixel drawing program, where you can modify a picture pixel-by-pixel by manipulating a zoomed-in view of it (shown as a grid of colored squares).
-You can use the program to open image files, scribble on them with your mouse or other pointer device, and save them.
+Pixel Art Editor is a pixel drawing program, where you can modify a picture pixel-by-pixel.
+This is done by manipulating a zoomed-in view of the picture (shown as a grid of colored squares).
+You can use the program to open image files, scribble on them with your mouse/touch device, and save them.

 ## Instructions